art-institute-of-chicago/template/README.md

 If there's anything else a developer needs to know (e.g. the code style guide), you should link it here.
-If there's a lot of things to take into consideration, it is common to separate this section to its own file called `CONTRIBUTING.md` (or similar).
-If so, you should say that it exists here.
+If there's a lot of things to take into consideration, separate this section to its own file called `CONTRIBUTING.md` and say that it exists here.

+## Acknowledgements

+Reference someone's code you used, list contrinutors, insert an external link or thank people.
+If there's a lot to inclue here, separate this section to its own file called `CONTRIBUTORS.md` and say that it exists here.

 ## Licensing